ysut/playground/HGMD-GeneLinker/README.md

 (base) # conda activate maria
 (maria) # task
 ```
-It will take a long time.
+It will take a long time⏳.
 Finaly, a gene-based summarized tsv (e.g. HGMD_GeneBasedInfo_2023.3.tsv.gz) will be created.

 ## Output format